reputationpen/enchant-order-modded/README.md

 # Minecraft Enchantment Ordering Tool

-This web-based tools allows you to find the optimal order for combining enchant books in Minecraft to minimize XP cost.
+This web-based tools allows you to find the optimal order for combining enchant books in Modded Minecraft to minimize XP cost.

 You can use it here: [https://iamcal.github.io/enchant-order/](https://reputationpen.github.io/enchant-order-modded/)